shamazmazum/voxvision/doc/Manual.md

 ~~~~~~~~~~~~~~~~~~~~
 ### Quality settings
 ![Rendering pass in voxrnd](rnd.png)
-**voxrnd** performes an important optimization which allows it to work more or
+**voxrnd** performs an important optimization which allows it to work more or
 less quickly, but has a penalty in quality degradation, so this is a
 quality-speed trade-off.
 To controll the balance, there are three quality modes
 in **voxrnd**.
 To understand it, you need to understand how **voxrnd**